graphadvantage/neo4j-binary-cosine-similarity/README.md

 ```

-The full Python script, using the Bolt driver
+The full Python script, using the Bolt driver.

 You'll notice I've included some other similarity and distance measures in OTU notation for you to experiment with.

 ```